The Rover dev Command

 Enterprise features

-1. A graph ref via the APOLLO_GRAPH_REF environment variable.
+1. A graph ref via the APOLLO_GRAPH_REF environment variable or the --graph-ref option.

 2. A graph API key either via the APOLLO_KEY environment or by configuring credentials in Rover.